Zlisch/Zlisch/README.md

-#### Hi there!
-I'm Zina, an undergrad from the Australian National University:green_heart:
+#### Hi there:green_heart: I'm Zina, an undergrad from the Australian National University

-#### I plan to experiment with cool concepts I learned from class and awesome people during holidays.
+#### I plan to experiment with cool concepts I learned from class and awesome people with this account.
 Stay tune!!

 #### 🔭 I’m currently interested in: